 Leaky faucets might seem minor – after all, they aren’t flooding your home or stopping you from using your sinks or toilets – but the truth is leaky faucets are a big deal.
 They run up your water bill, sometimes by hundreds of dollars, and they can cause mold and rust over time.
 The good news is leaky faucets are usually easy to fix.
 The sooner you do so the better!

 2. A Working Drain Means Everything is A-OK

-You don’t want to invest problems where there aren’t any, but the truth is that even a functioning drain could still have an issue.
+You don’t want to invest in problems where there aren’t any, but the truth is that even a functioning drain could still have an issue.
 Over time, things can build up in a drain and suddenly you have a huge clog.
-You’re better off knowing how to avoid clogs and knowing the early warning signs of a problem, like a slow running drain or a garbage disposal that’s not working quite right.
+You’re better off knowing how to avoid clogs and knowing the early warning signs of a problem, like a slow-running drain or garbage disposal that’s not working quite right.

 3. Small Water Stains are No Big Deal

 Unfortunately, even a small water stain can be an indication of a big problem.
 There might be a leaky pipe or a roofing issue that’s just beginning to show evidence inside of your home.
 Keep in mind the actual leak can be a long-distance from where you notice the stain, so what looks like a little problem might actually be a huge issue in a lesser-used area of your home.